polotno-project/polotno-site/docs/overview.md

 ## Why `polotno`?

-`Polotno` is a very opinionated JavaScript framework that will help you build canvas editor for several business use cases.
+`Polotno` is a opinionated JavaScript library and React components to build canvas editor for several business use cases.

 There are many powerful JavaScript frameworks and tools that can help you make a canvas editor.
 But almost all of them are "low-level".
 Like https://konvajs.org/ is a 2d canvas framework.
 It is good, it is powerful.
 But you may need to write **a lot of code** to make a full canvas editor app.